 And another interview ith an artist I like.
-I got to know Silja online when she and her husband Guido joined our documentation 2sames some years ago.
+I got to know Silja online when she and her husband Guido joined our documentation 2sames (not online anymore) some years ago.
 We kept in touch even after the project was finished and I got to know about her being an artist too:

 Please present yourself: